Fragtality/Fenix2GSX/README.md

 1) Create your SB Flightplan and start MSFS as you normally would.
 Depending on your Configuration, start the Tool before MSFS or when MSFS is in the Main Menu.
 2) When your Session is loaded (Ready to Fly was pressed), wait for the Repositioning and Jetway/Stair Call to happen (if configured).
 3) Import your Flightplan on the EFB (wherever you're using it from, does not need to be the EFB in the VC).
-Refueling and Catering will be called (if configured).
-Always import a Flightplan on the EFB, regardless of Configuration.
+Refueling and Catering will be called (if configured). *Always* import a Flightplan on the EFB, regardless of Configuration.
 Power up the Plane from Cold & Dark before importing the Flightplan.
 4) When Refueling and Boarding are finished (whoever called it), you will receive your Final Loadsheet after 90-150s.
 The left Forward Door will be closed when this happens (if not already closed by GSX).
 Also when both Services are finished and the APU is Avail and the APU Bleed is switched ON: the PCA will be removed (if configured to connect)
 5) When the Parking Brake is set, External Power is disconnected (on the Overhead) and Beacon Light is On, the Tool will remove all Ground-Equipment: Jetway/Stairs (if not already removed) and GPU, PCA & Chocks (always, to be safe).
 Ground-Equipment is also removed when Push-Back is called - make sure you have set you're Parking Brake :wink:
 6) Happy Flight!
 7) When you arrive (pre-select your Gate), the Jetway/Stairs will automatically connect as soon as the Engines are Off and the Parking Brake is set (if configured).
-8) When the Beacon Light is off, the other Ground-Equipment will placed: GPU, PCA (if configured) and Chocks.
+8) When the Beacon Light is off, the other Ground-Equipment will placed: GPU, PCA (if configured) and Chocks (it may be placed earlier, I can't change the Behavior of the Fenix).
 If configured, Deboarding will be called.
 Calling Deboarding in the EFB is not required, it is best to dismiss that.
 Only generate a new Flightplan in SimBrief until Deboarding has actively started!
 9) It works with Turn-Arounds!
 As soon as you (re)import a new Flightplan the Cycle starts over (after Deboarding has completely finished).

 If you set every Option for automatic Service Calls, I'd recommend to disable the GSX Menu in the Toolbar (Icon not white).
 The Services are still called, but you won't see the Menu popping-up.
 So Push-Back, De-Ice and Gate-Selection are the only Situations where you need to open it.<br/>
 Be aware that Fenix2GSX automatically selectes the first Operator in the List if GSX asks for a Selection (Ground Handling, Catering).
 If you're picky about which Operator should appear, you have to disable the Automatic Jetway Operation and the Automatic Catering Call!<br/><br/>
-Be cautious on the Mass and Balance Page in the EFB: Don't change the planned Numbers, use *"Load Aircraft"* or *"Reset All"* - they likely break the Integration. *"Resend Loadsheet"* should not hurt though if needed!
+Be cautious on the Mass and Balance Page in the EFB: Don't change the planned Numbers and don't use *"Load Aircraft"* or *"Reset All"* - they likely break the Integration. *"Resend Loadsheet"* should not hurt though if needed!
 (In Case the Prelim-LS wasn't send automatically by the Fenix due to EOBT or because the Plane had no Power yet).<br/><br/>
 Tip for VATSIM / IVAO: Disable the automatic Jetway Operation before loading the Session in MSFS, in Case you need to move to another Gate.
 If the Gate is free (or you have moved to a free one) you can renable Auto-Connect and the Jetway/Stairs will still connect then (unless the Flightplan was already loaded in the EFB).<br/><br/>